Patternslib/Patterns/docs/api.rst

 This skeleton does two things:

-* It uses `RequireJS <http://requirejs.org/>`_ to load the core patterns logic.
+* lines 1-4 use `RequireJS <http://requirejs.org/>`_ to load the core patterns logic.
-* It creates a object which defines this pattern and registers is with the patterns system.
+* lines 5-8 create an object which defines this pattern.
+* line 10 registers the pattern.

 The pattern also returns the pattern object itself.
 While not required this is recommended behaviour: it makes it easier to write tests for patterns and